psidnell/ofexport2/doc/templates/README.md

 - csv: CSV format
 - html: HTML format

-If you want to specify a format different from the one derived from the output file (or are printing to the console) you can use "-f <fmt>".
+If you want to specify a format different from the one derived from the output file (or are printing to the console) you can use "-f fmt".

 The format name (specified or derived from the filename suffix) is used to find a FreeMarker template file in **config/templates**.